 invested in the needs and well-being of residents

-Fellowship Square celebrates its 60th anniversary in 2020, marking six decades of providing housing communities for older adults that are comfortable, safe, affordable and offer a continuum of programs and services to enhance daily life.
+Fellowship Square celebrated its 60th anniversary in 2020, marking six decades of providing housing communities for older adults that are comfortable, safe, affordable, and offer a continuum of programs and services to enhance daily life.

 Our Beginning and Our Growth

 Fellowship Square’s founding in 1960 was led by Rev. Dr. John A. Scherzer (1901-1994), a pastor and member of the Lutheran Lay Fellowship of Metropolitan Washington who aspired to bring together his local community to better support vulnerable seniors and assure they had access to safe and affordable housing.
 Under his stewardship, a corporate charter for Fellowship Square was issued by the D.C. government on November 30, 1960.
 In those early years, Fellowship Square assisted a diverse population of older adults and sought funding and land to build an affordable housing community in the region.
 In 1970, FSF broke ground on the Lake Anne Fellowship House in Reston, VA, and welcomed residents in 1971.
 The community soon expanded, with the Lake Anne II Fellowship House opening just five years later (1976).
 Over the next decade, Fellowship Square expanded its communities and geographic reach with the opening of the Hunters Woods Fellowship House in Reston, VA (1979), Lake Ridge Fellowship House in Woodbridge, VA (1983), and Largo Landing Fellowship in Upper Marlboro, MD (1984).